What is OSHA | Understanding Their Role

 What is OSHA?
 If you’ve been keeping up with the content of this site for the last few months, you might’ve seen an uptick in articles regarding the government watchdog agency.
-The reason for this mostly comes down to the new OSHA regulations involving silica dust, but because of the new guidelines, manufacturers have been engineering tools to conform to those standards, and we’ve had the distinct pleasure of covering those new releases as well.
-Talking about OSHA regulations, infractions, and manufacturing accommodations ad nauseum has been a real treat.
-So, if, like me, you’re dying for another heaping spoonful of OSHA-related content, I’ve got good news: this article is for you.
+The reason for this mostly comes down to the new OSHA regulations involving silica dust.
+Because of the new guidelines, manufacturers have been engineering tools to conform to those standards.
+We’ve had the distinct pleasure of covering those new releases as well.
+Talking about OSHA regulations, OSHA violations, and manufacturing accommodations ad nauseam has been a real treat.
+So, if, like me, you’re dying for another heaping spoonful of OSHA-related content—this article is for you.

-So, what is OSHA, and what is its purpose?
-Prior to OSHA’s inception, there weren’t too many workplace health and safety measures in place.
-Aside from the Safety Appliance Act of 1893 – which really only applied to railroad equipment – and a few other minor regulations, the vast majority of workplace safety measures were tackled by trade unions and marginally effective worker compensation laws.
+Prior to the inception of OSHA, there weren’t too many workplace health and safety measures in place.
+Aside from the Safety Appliance Act of 1893—which really only applied to railroad equipment—and a few other minor regulations, the vast majority of workplace safety measures were tackled by trade unions and marginally effective worker compensation laws.

 By 1970, workplace injuries and fatalities had been steadily rising.
 In the two years before OSHA formed, workplace fatalities totaled around 14,000 per year.
 A couple million people were also disabled or hurt in some way.

 In response to dangerous working conditions across the nation, President Richard Nixon signed the Occupational Safety and Health Act into law in 1970.
 The Occupational Safety and Health Administration, the agency designed to carry out the new law, formed four months later in 1971.
-The new agency carried out the task of making sure that businesses and job sites provided a safe workplace that would operate free from recognized hazards.
+The new agency carried out the task of making sure that businesses and job sites provided a safe workplace.
+They wanted companies that would operate free from recognized hazards.

-Since its inception, OSHA has promoted safety and health in the workplace and has sought to reduce the occurrence of on-the-job injuries, illnesses, and fatalities.
+Since its inception, OSHA has promoted safety and health in the workplace.
+It has sought to reduce the occurrence of on-the-job injuries, illnesses, and fatalities.
 Ultimately, OSHA’s mission and purpose have been to send every worker home healthy at the end of the day.

-Some of the measures that OSHA requires of an employer include providing safety training through approved training programs and requiring employers to keep records of employee illness and injury.
+Some of the measures that OSHA requires of an employer include providing safety training through approved training programs.
+They also require employers to keep records of employee illness and injury.
 OSHA also requires employers to provide personal protective gear at no cost to the worker.
 They require proper labeling techniques for hazardous materials, and for employers to perform safety tests in the workplace.

 Through OSHA regulation, workers are granted particular rights.
 They can receive information and training about hazards and preventative practices.
 They can request work-related injury records, test results for safety inspections, and workplace medical records.
 Workers can request an inspection of their workplace, and participate in OSHA inspections.
 They can speak privately with OSHA inspectors.
 Workers also have the right to file complaints against their employer without fear of retaliation or punishment.